g-etorri/articles/jncie-self-study/l3vpn-configuration/15-ipv6-tunneling-6vpe.md

 You already know the topology.
 <img width="1146" height="822" alt="image" src="https://github.com/user-attachments/assets/d7e82fbe-fd3a-4abb-872e-a6ff15d2a601" />

 In the last article, we didn't configure the Customer 3 VPN.
-Customer 3 has a different topology, the unique customer to have IPv6!
-So, this VPN is not inet-vpn, that's a inet6-vpn, or most knownly, 6VPE!
+Customer 3 has a different topology, the only customer with IPv6!
+So, this VPN is not inet-vpn, that's a inet6-vpn, or better known as 6VPE!!

 To prepare our network to run 6VPE, we need to configure this MP-BGP family on the RR and on the PEs:
 ```